scubamuc/scubamuc.github.io/wiki-md/NEXTCLOUD.snap--managing_snap.md

 ----
 ## Remove Snap from host

+**WARNING!!**

+Be sure you want to remove Snap

 This will completely remove Snap including all installed enabled/disabled snaps and all revisions from your system
 ```
 sudo apt remove snapd
 ```
+*This is final!
+All snaps, revisions, backups and settings will be removed*

 ### Remove Nextcloud-snap from host
 This will completely remove Nextcloud-snap from your system but creates a revision